-STEP 1 - Inspect the O-rings to ensure they are capable of sealing (no discernible cuts or abrasions).
-STEP 2 - Lubricate both inside ends of the casing to a depth of 1/2" with a thin layer of food-grade grease.
-Ensure that the film reaches the edges of the casing.
-STEP 3 - Place the bottom check valve (Bottom Loading Pump) or bottom plug (Top Loading Pump) upright on a clean level surface.
-STEP 4 - Pull the casing down over the check valve or plug.
-Warning: warning.
+- STEP 1 - Inspect the O-rings to ensure they are capable of sealing (no discernible cuts or abrasions). - STEP 2 Lubricate both inside ends of the casing to a depth of 3/4" with a thin layer of food-grade grease.
+Ensure that the film reaches the edges of the casing. - STEP 3 Place the bottom check valve (Bottom Loading Pump) or bottom plug (Top Loading Pump) upright on a clean level surface. - STEP 4 Pull the casing down over the check valve or plug.

 The pump casing has beveled ends that allow it to slide over the O-rings easily.
 Keep fingers, hands and other body parts away from these edges as they approach the heads.
-These edges can pinch when the pump casing is slid over the lower and upper heads. easily.
-Keep fingers, hands and other body parts away from these edges as they approach the heads.
-These edges can pinch when the pump casing is STEP 5 - easily.
-Keep fingers, hands and other body parts away from these edges as they approach the heads.
-These edges can pinch when the pump casing is STEP 5 - easily.
-Keep fingers, hands and other body parts away from these edges as they approach the heads.
 These edges can pinch when the pump casing is slid over the lower and upper heads.

-Turn the pump upside down and spin the casing assembly on the discharge tube by hand until the edge of the casing contacts the O-ring
+STEP 5 - Turn the pump upside down and spin the casing assembly on the discharge tube by hand until the edge of the casing contacts the O-ring on the pump head.